 val message = results.getString(REMOTE_INPUT_RESULT_KEY)

-// Note this conversation object came from above in the MessagingService
+// This conversation object comes from the MessagingService.

 conversation.reply(message)